PrachayaKMITL/NARIT_internship_2024/README.md

     4. Use model from `training.py` then to use it in prediction.

 ## Prinmary source
     For all of this to happen, I would like to thanks to Scikit-learn developing team and Opencv team, who contribute many valuable methods for the program and create other functions

+## Disclaimers
+    This project is cross-language project.
+Since the model will be firstly deployed in Python, then use the deployed model in
+C/C++, the model need feature extraction as we trained (I will provide this part in C)
+    Since the model use the different approach to result of 5 classes, the process needs additional feature extraction which is not traditional CNN.
+I did think about feature extract using end-end Neural network, but since neural network model is also